harshitpaunikar1/Project-14/.github/project-buildup-history.md

 - Task summary: Quick follow-up: ran the whole thing end to end again after a fresh look.
 Caught a stale import that broke the flow.
 - Deliverable: Minor but worth doing.
+## 2021-02-16 - Day 5: Feature prep

+- Task summary: Circled back: the output formatting looked messy when printed, so added a cleaner display block.
+- Deliverable: Minor but worth doing.